 In line with Government requirements, please wear a face covering in the Shop, Café and in our exhibitions and buildings.
 Please note that this does not apply to children under 11 or to those who have a legitimate reason not to follow this advice.
 There will be signage to remind you to wear your face covering.

-There are three sets of toilets on the site with hand washing facilities (and hot water) – in the Limeburners Café, opposite the Print Shop and opposite Connected Earth, at the top end of the site.
+There are three sets of toilets on the site with handwashing facilities – in the Limeburners Café, opposite the Print Shop and opposite Connected Earth, at the top end of the site.
 Each set of toilets has disabled and baby changing facilities.
 The toilets in the Limeburners Café and opposite the Print Shop are operating on a unisex basis ie one family group in each set of toilets at a time, with a queueing system outside each facility.
 The toilets opposite Connected Earth are operating as normal.

 There are also lots of hand sanitisers around the Museum, but we also request that you bring your own with you when you visit if you can.
 Please wash your hands before and after touching any interactives.

 The Café will be operating a takeaway service only with a separate entrance and exit.
 There will be lines on the floor to help you queue in a socially distanced way.
 Payment by contactless card is encouraged.
 There is seating outside on the Café Terrace and you may also bring picnics.